usbalbin/RayTracer/README.md

 - Look into what needs to be changed to support not only Windows but also Linux and Mac.
   - OpenGL - CL interop
   - get working directory for program.build()
+  - system("pause")
   - etc.

+- Add read_only,write_only,const and similar properties in kernels

 ## WIP